Engineering and Semiconductor Programs at Northern Arizona University

 Bachelor of Science

 Design, develop, and analyze electrical and electronic systems used in semiconductor manufacturing, communications, energy systems, and embedded technologies.
-You'll gain hands-on experience in our state-of-the-art cleanrooms and labs.
+You'll gain hands-on experience in our state-of-the-art research labs and fabrication environments.

 Circuit Analysis & Design